Skip to main content

 Robert is based in Kamloops, situated in the beautiful ancestral, traditional and unceded territory of the Secwepemc First Nation Peoples.

-Kenny Der, MBA, CHIM, CPHIMS-CA
+MBA, CHIM, CPHIMS-CA

-Provincial Director, Informatics and Privacy
+Provincial Director, Informatics and Privacy, Perinatal Services BC

 Kenny provides strategic and operational leadership for the BC Perinatal Data Registry.
 With over two decades of health informatics specialization, Kenny is passionate about technology innovation to improve the collection and usage of high quality data to directly support evidence-based planning towards improving patient care.
 Kenny holds a Management of Technology MBA from Simon Fraser University and professional designations from the Canadian College of Health Information Management, the Healthcare Information and Management Systems Society and Digital Health Canada.
 He is a former president of the Health Record Association of BC and previously held leadership roles in data management at BC Women’s Hospital, BC Perinatal Health Program and Perinatal Services BC.

-Sylvie Langlois, MD, FRCPC, FCCMG
+MD, FRCPC, FCCMG

 Medical Director, BC Prenatal Genetic Screening Program